mszpro/AsyncFeedKit/README.md

 ## License

-FeedKit is released under the MIT license.
-See [LICENSE](https://github.com/nmdias/FeedKit/blob/master/LICENSE) for details.
+Released under the MIT license.
+See LICENSE file for details.